zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 ### Use middleware

-Alternately, use `pre_routing` middleware to accomplish the task; the middleware will get both the observer and application as dependencies, and simply register the observer with the application:
+Alternately, use the middleware pipeline to accomplish the task.
+Register the middleware early in the pipeline (before the routing middleware); the middleware will get both the observer and application as dependencies, and simply register the observer with the application: